BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 The volume tracks dictates how loud the current channel should play.
 This volume is combined with volume envelope by multiplication (50% volume track x 50% envelope volume = 25% total volume).
 It is much more efficient to use volume envelopes wherever possible and only use volume tracks to control the global volume of the song.

 The volume track is allowed to have slides to smoothly raise or lower the volume.

-They are created exactly like regular slide notes, by holding "S", clicking and dragging up or down.
+Volume slides are created exactly like regular slide notes, by either using the context menu that appears by **right-clicking** on an effect value or by holding "S", clicking on effect values and dragging up or down.

 These slides use fixed point arithmetic and have limited precision.
 They will go up/down by 1 volume unit every 16 frames at most.
 Very slow/long slides may end earlier than their visual representation.

 ![](images/VolumeSlide.gif#center)